-2.1 Academic instances
+2 Academic instances

-A first set of 32 artificially generated instances are provided for this competition: given the technical specifications of a camera, given a three-dimensional area to monitor, and given the operational need to meet, the objective is to find a minimum set of locations (i.e. position and angular orientation) of this type of camera that ensures a total coverage of this area according to the requested operational need.
-The next subsection explains in detail the model used for these academic instances (which is similar to the model defined in [2]).
+A first set of 32 artificially generated instances is provided: given the technical specifications of a camera, given a three-dimensional area to monitor, and given the operational need to meet, the objective is to find a minimum set of locations (i.e. position and angular orientation) of this type of camera that ensures a total coverage of this area according to the requested operational need.
+The next subsection explains in detail the model used for these academic instances (which is similar to the model defined in [3]).

-2.1.1 Problem modelling
+2.1 Problem modelling